 Conference Attendees participate on one or more committees at the Conference and are asked to continue participation throughout the following year.
-Attendees are responsible for reporting on World-Service level activities to their Districts/Regions throughout the year.
-They should also provide updated contact information for their DSC/RSC Officers so MA World Services can communicate with them regarding World-Service level activities and issues that are within their purview.
+Attendees are responsible for reporting on World Service level activities to their Districts/Regions throughout the year.
+They should also provide updated contact information for their DSC/RSC Officers so MA World Services can communicate with them regarding World Service level activities and issues that are within their purview.
 Attendees should provide Trustee summaries and MA World Services financial reports to their Service Committee on a regular basis.

 A Delegate serves as a voting member in the MA World Services nonprofit corporation and as such must meet all legal requirements as stated in the Bylaws of Marijuana Anonymous World Services, a California Public Benefit Corporation, including the sobriety requirements stated in Article V: "All [Delegates] must be sober.
-Sobriety is defined as abstinence from marijuana and all mind-altering substances, including alcohol."
-The

-Delegate thus participates in decisions that are necessary for carrying out the business and legal affairs of MA World Services.
+Sobriety is defined as abstinence from marijuana, alcohol, and all other mind-altering substances (unless those other substances are taken as prescribed by a healthcare provider)."
+The Delegate thus participates in decisions that are necessary for carrying out the business and legal affairs of MA World Services.
 (See the complete Bylaws of Marijuana Anonymous in Appendix I: Foundation Documents).